jungtosociety/dharma-qna/README.md

 * ex) ko-655-good-athelete.sbv

 ## Contributing
-Anyone can participate in [법륜스님 즉문즉설](https://www.youtube.com/user/jungtosociety/) subtitling.
+Anyone can participate in the [법륜스님 즉문즉설](https://www.youtube.com/user/jungtosociety/) subtitling project.
 Please see the [Contributing Guide](CONTRIBUTING.md) for more details.